The Jacoby-Walkley Scholarship

 The 2017 internship will run from Monday September 4 — Friday November 24.
 Please note the internship is a full time (Mon-Fri) commitment so applicants should take this into consideration when applying.

 If you have questions about the scholarship please contact Lauren Dixon at email@example.com

 Judges Anita Jacoby, Josie MacRae (Nine Network), Jenny Brockie (SBS) and Dan Ilic had the difficult task of choosing a winner from a field of entrants who demonstrated a high standard of quality, intelligence and sophistication in their content and presentation.

 University of Technology Sydney student Taylor Denny was named the 2016 winner of the Jacoby-Walkley Scholarship.
 Read the full announcement here.

-Taylor Denny ( 2016 winner): Taylor Denny is currently interning at the Al Jazeera office in Jakarta
+Taylor Denny (2016 winner): back in Australia after interning with Al Jazeera in Jakarta

 Megan Stafford (2014 joint winner): Megan Stafford is currently lettering her adventurous side run free and is travelling the globe!